-The principal means of accountability for the Bank is via the House of Commons Treasury Committee.
+The Bank is principally accountable to the House of Commons Treasury Committee through:

-- Through regular hearings on the Bank’s Inflation Report and Financial Stability Report at which Monetary Policy Committee (MPC) and Financial Policy Committee (FPC) members give evidence
+- regular hearings on the Bank’s Inflation Report and Financial Stability Report with Monetary Policy Committee (MPC) and Financial Policy Committee (FPC) members

-- Through appointment hearings for new MPC and FPC members in order to satisfy itself that they meet the criteria of professional competence and independence
+- and appointment hearings for new MPC and FPC members to assess their professional competence and independence

 Click on the related and external links to find out more about the UK Parliament, details of committee hearings and publications.

-While the Bank appears before other select committees from time to time on a number of different issues, it is its engagement with committees of both Houses on monetary policy and financial stability that is the principal feature of the relationship.
+Whilst the Bank appears before other select committees from time to time on a range of issues, it principally engages with committees of both Houses on monetary policy and financial stability.